jhpyle/docassemble/_docs/config.md

 using a [load balancer] or you are running [Docker] on machine that [forwards] HTTPS requests to [Docker] on a non-standard HTTP port.

+## <a name="cross site domain"></a>Cross-Origin Resource Sharing (CORS)

+Set the `cross site domain` directive if you want your [Apache] server to be configured to send `Access-Control-Allow-Origin` headers in order to permit [Cross-Origin Resource Sharing].
+If you set it to `*`, resource sharing will be allowed to any origin.
+Or, you could set it to, e.g., `api.example.com` to limit sharing to a particular domain.
+This variable is only used if **docassemble** is running on [Docker].

 ## <a name="incoming mail domain"></a>E-mail domain of the site

 If you use the [e-mail receiving] feature, set the `incoming mail